Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 - Use keywords in your image ALT tags*

-- Practice internal page linking with anchor text
+- Practice internal page linking with unique and accurate anchor text

 6. Use Semantic Variations When Blogging